TIPS When ADJUSTING TO Natural SHAMPOO BARS

 "I just love the idea of using an all-natural shampoo, but my hair feels funny!"

-The transition period can range from a few days to a few weeks or even a month.
+The transition period can range from a few days to a few weeks.
 It really depends on how damaged your hair is, how much residue and build-up is present, your genetics, your water, and even the technique that you use to shampoo your hair.

 When you first begin, your hair or scalp may become oily or dry or even switch between the two extremes.
 You may have increased tangles or frizz and the hair shafts may feel weird or waxy.